Sandertv/gophertunnel/README.md

 | 1.14.0  | v1.3.20  |
 | 1.13.0  | v1.3.5   |
 | 1.12.0  | v1.2.11  |

-## Proxy
-A MITM proxy program is implemented in the main.go file.
-It uses the gophertunnel libraries to create a proxy that provides user authentication and proxying a connection to another server.

 ## Sponsors
 Gophertunnel is sponsored by all my [gopher patrons](https://patreon.com/sandertv).
 A special thanks goes to